MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/identity-add-user-accounts.md

 Weitere Informationen und Hinweise zur Konfiguration finden Sie unter [Azure AD SSPR mit Kennwortrückschreiben](https://docs.microsoft.com/azure/active-directory/active-directory-passwords-writeback).

 >[!Note]
->Führen Sie ein Upgrade auf die neueste Version von Azure AD Connect durch, um das bestmögliche Benutzererlebnis und die Verfügbarkeit neuer Features sicherzustellen, sobald diese veröffentlicht werden.
-Weitere Informationen finden Sie unter [Benutzerdefinierte Installation von Azure AD Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-custom).
+>Upgrade to the latest version of Azure AD Connect to ensure the best possible experience and new features as they are released.
+For more information, see [Custom installation of Azure AD Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-custom).
 >

 |||